-- 49. The council is committed as part of its Fairer Future Commitments (Theme 4 A full employment borough) to comply with the Mayor's Good Work Standard that confirms we will only work with organisations that have good employment practices.
+- 50. The council is committed as part of its Fairer Future Commitments (Theme 4 A full employment borough) to comply with the Mayor's Good Work Standard that confirms we will only work with organisations that have good employment practices.
 The London-wide standard from the Greater London Authority (GLA) has been launched and the first level captures areas of legislative compliance as well as requirements beyond statutory employment practices.
 The council will expect all contracting organisations to meet the requirements of at least the first (Foundation) level of the standard.
-Organisations are encouraged to consider accreditation to higher levels of the Good Work Standard. - 50.
-The link to the Mayor's Good Word Standard with its online appraisal is available here:
+Organisations are encouraged to consider accreditation to higher levels of the Good Work Standard. - 51.
+View the Mayor's Good Word Standard with its online appraisal is available The Good Work Standard (GWS)